 With the fluctuating market, increased regulations, fickle consumers, and rapidly changing business models, managing business finances can present a lot of difficulties.

-There has definitely been an increase in the number of businesses leveraging technology to improve their planning and forecasting.
+There has definitely been an increase in the number of businesses leveraging technology to improve their financial planning and forecasting.
 According to panelist Sherri Liao, Senior Director at The Hackett Group, the cloud has been a tremendous help in increasing user adoption of financial technologies.
-There are a variety of tools that can help to address cost and time to deploy, as well as tools to improve scenario modeling.
-The other beneficial aspect of financial technology is its ability to improve the visualization of data, which promotes accurate analysis and gives businesses a clearer view of their finances.
+There are different types of budgeting software that can help to address cost and time to deploy, as well as tools to improve scenario modeling.
+The other beneficial aspect of financial technology is its ability to improve the data visualization, which promotes accurate analysis and gives businesses a clearer view of their finances.

 While it’s important to identify red flags in a poorly functioning budget process, it’s equally important to take note when your budget process is effective.
 Liao says that target setting can be a key indicator.
 It can change the process of how budgets are carried out.
 By looking at the target setting to see how clear the objective is, it can help to manage the efficiency of the budget.
 Feingold says that it helps to take a top-down and bottom-up approach, where the CFO analyzes the numbers from previous years and conducts a top-down analysis based on major assumptions from the previous year.
 Then, the CFO should conduct a bottom-up analysis to see if there is a good alignment between the two.

 Data quality plays a major role in successful planning and budgeting, and businesses need to ensure high data quality to gain the most accurate results.
 In Feingold’s opinion, redundant data can negatively impact budgeting and skew the results.
 Untimely data can also impact successful budgeting.
 By the time the budget is completed, some data may already be out of date.
 When data isn’t at the right level of detail, it can create issues as well, so maintaining quality data is essential.